33 Scattering in three-dimensional systems

 Given a scattering target potential which is not assumed to be spherically symmetric, the scattering amplitude for an incoming plane-wave beam with wave vector \vec{k} is given in terms of the T-matrix, related to the S-matrix as S = 1 + iT, by the formula f(\theta, \phi)= \frac{2\pi}{k} \sum_{l,m} \sum_{l',m'} T_{lm;l'm'} i^{(l'-l)} (Y_{l'}^{m'})^\star(\hat{k}) Y_l^m(\theta, \phi).

-32.3 Scattering with spherical symmetry
+33.4 Scattering with spherical symmetry

-From here forward, we will also exploit the rotational symmetry to force our beam axis to be the +z axis, without loss of generality, which will let us fully remove the m index from the problem.
+Since we are assuming spherical symmetry, it is even more expedient to exploit it immediately and force our beam axis to be the +z axis without any loss of generality (for a spherically symmetry target, all incoming axes are equivalent.)
 For collapsing spherical harmonics, we can invoke the useful identities Y_l^0(\theta, \phi) = \sqrt{\frac{2l+1}{4\pi}} P_l(\cos \theta) \\ Y_l^m(0, \phi) \propto \delta_{m0} and for the harmonic Y_{l}^{m}(\hat{k}) corresponding to the beam direction, P_l(\cos \theta_k) = P_l(1) = 1 for any l.
-This gives us a simpler expression for the scattering amplitude in terms of the phase shifts (and removes the \phi dependence):
+This gives us a simpler expression for the scattering amplitude in terms of the phase shifts, and removes the \phi dependence and the m dependence completely.
+Using these identities in the general scattering amplitude formula above, we have:

-Given a scattering target potential which is spherically symmetric, the scattering amplitude for an incoming plane-wave beam with wave vector \vec{k} is given in terms of the scattering phase shifts (determined from the S-matrix by S_l = e^{2i\delta_l}) by the formula f(\theta) = \frac{1}{2ik} \sum_{l=0}^\infty (e^{2i\delta_l}-1) (2l+1) P_l(\cos \theta) \\ = \sum_{l=0}^\infty (2l+1) f_l P_l(\cos \theta), defining the partial wave amplitudes conventionally as f_l(k) \equiv \frac{e^{2i\delta_l} - 1}{2ik}.
+Given a scattering target potential which is spherically symmetric, the scattering amplitude for an incoming plane-wave beam with wave vector \vec{k} (taken to be in the +z direction) is given in terms of the scattering phase shifts (determined from the S-matrix by S_l = e^{2i\delta_l}) by the formula f(\theta) = \frac{1}{2ik} \sum_{l=0}^\infty (e^{2i\delta_l}-1) (2l+1) P_l(\cos \theta) \\ = \sum_{l=0}^\infty (2l+1) f_l P_l(\cos \theta), defining the partial wave amplitudes conventionally as f_l(k) \equiv \frac{e^{2i\delta_l} - 1}{2ik}.

 There are a few equivalent expressions for the partial-wave amplitudes that you will see in the literature which are useful to know: it’s easy to verify that